Event

 Get Directions

 ASI is committed to removing financial barriers to our programs for anyone who needs assistance; any individual may apply for up to $400 of financial assistance per year.
-We also warmly welcome students from under-represented backgrounds into all Nordic Handcraft, Nordic Table, and Language classes at a reduced tuition cost.
+We also warmly welcome students from under-represented backgrounds into all Nordic Handcraft, Nordic Table, Language, and Youth & Family classes at a reduced tuition cost.

-For more information, please email Britta Walstrom, Program Manager.
+For more information, please email Britta Walstrom, Director of Programs.

 Apply for a Scholarship for Students from Underrepresented Communities